-ABBYY FineReader: ABBYY FineReader is a well-respected app that shares many features with Adobe Acrobat DC.
-It's not cheap, but doesn't require a subscription.
+- ABBYY FineReader is a well-respected app that shares many features with Adobe Acrobat Pro.
+It’s not cheap but doesn’t require a subscription.

-Apple Preview: The Mac's Preview app allows you to not only view PDF documents, but mark them up as well.
+- The Mac’s Preview app allows you to not only view PDF documents but mark them up as well.
 The Markup toolbar includes icons for sketching, drawing, adding shapes, typing text, adding signatures, and adding pop-up notes.
-This functionality will be expanded in High Sierra.

 A PDF is the closest thing to paper that you’ll find on your computer, and is used for business documents and forms, training material, and scanned documents.
 Adobe Acrobat Pro is the most powerful way to create, edit and share PDFs.

 If you’re a professional looking for the most comprehensive PDF toolkit, then Adobe Acrobat Pro is the best tool for you.
 It offers multiple ways to create PDF documents and forms, allows you to edit and reorganize PDFs, and has the best security and sharing features in the business.
 I recommend it.